 More comprehensive shoots that contain hundreds or even thousands of images are often divided over multiple sessions to make that amount manageable.
 The disadvantage is that great session features like (Smart) Albums and Search do not work across sessions.

 The Session is the boundary.
 What if I could add some extra real folders to a single Session and have them made available and visible with the other session folders, searchable and ready to use with Smart Albums?
 Good idea!
 In Capture One talk, this is a Session Favorite.

 In the Library tool, Session Favorite section, click on the ‘+’ sign or from the File menu > Add Folder to Favorite.

 You get a Finder-like window (Explorer-like for Windows users).
 Optionally, create a new folder first.
 Next, make any folder, existing or new, into a session favorite.
-A session favorite is listed in the Library tool and therefore easily accessible.
-You could compare it to a alias or shortcut to a folder.
+The Library tools list the Session Favorite for easy access.
+You could compare it to an alias or shortcut to a folder.

-The shoot I prepare this session for, will span multiple days and multiple locations per day.
+The shoot I prepare this session will span multiple days and multiple locations per day.